 3 years full time / available part time

-Various forms of assessment may be used including presentation for peer review, essays, assignments, musical performances, class presentations, folio work and reflective journal/blogs
+Various forms of assessment may be used including song demos and recordings, essays, musical performances, class presentations, folio work, reflective journal/blogs and music clips.

 Credit points are a basic measure of student workload.
 All subjects are given a credit point value.
 Most subjects at Melbourne Polytechnic are 12 credit points.
 A normal full-time annual workload is 96 credit points.
 The academic year is divided into two main semesters; full-time students usually enrol in 48 credit points each semester, part-time students usually enrol in 24 credit points each semester or less.